Texas Layoffs and Plant Closings: Your Rights Under the WARN Act

 WARN requires employers to provide notice only if a certain number or percentage of employees will lose their jobs in a mass layoff or plant closing.

-A mass layoff is a reduction in force resulting in job loss at a single employment site for
+• A mass layoff is a reduction in force resulting in job loss at a single employment site for either:

 • 500 or more full-time employees, or

-• 50 to 499 full-time employees, if the number of employees laid off makes up at least 33% of the employer's active workforce.
+• 50 to 499 full-time employees, if that number makes up at least 33% of the employer's active workforce.

 An employment site is one geographical location of an employer's operations, such as a building, an office suite, or a campus.
-Separate work spaces might be considered a single employment site if they are used for the same purpose, share the same staff and equipment, and are reasonably near to each other.
+Separate work spaces may be treated as one employment site if they are close together, serve the same purpose, and share staff or equipment.

 Employer Coverage

-Smaller employers are not subject to the requirements of the WARN Act.
-Employers are covered by WARN only if they have at least 100 full-time employees or at least 100 employees who work a combined 4,000 hours or more per week.
+Smaller employers are not subject to WARN.
+The law applies only to employers with at least 100 full-time employees, or at least 100 employees who work a combined 4,000 hours or more per week.

-Employees are considered full time only if they work at least 20 hours a week and have been employed for at least six of the 12 months before notice is required.
+Employees count as full time only if they work at least 20 hours per week and have been employed for at least six of the 12 months before notice is required.

 Notice Required